maliahavlicek/ms4_challenger/documentation/TESTING.md

 ## Unit Testing

-As core functionality and features were delivered I created python tests to ensure functionality was not lost.
+As core functionality and features were delivered I attempted to create python tests to ensure functionality was not lost.
+I got behind after a point, but made up ground at the end to get some coverage of all models, forms and views.

 ## Cross Browser/Cross Device Verification